psibi/psibi.github.io/posts/lsp-mode.md

-While I'm happy with current state of Terraform client in lsp-mode and believe it's on-par with the Visual Studio Code experience, these are some of the tasks which I'm planning to work on:
+While I'm happy with current state of Terraform client in lsp-mode and believe it's on-par with the Visual Studio Code experience, these are some of the tasks which I'm planning to work on next:

 - Tweak the semantic token faces for better contextual display.
 - Better icon for treemacs widgets.
 - Ability to refresh treemacs widgets.
 - Test suite for Terraform client.

-Also, I have been following every new [release of terraform-ls](https://github.com/hashicorp/terraform-ls/releases) and implementing the additional features.
-Most of the time I hardly have to do any explicit changes as it's supported out of the box by lsp-mode.
-Although, I do have to implement some features now and then.
-This was the [pull request](https://github.com/emacs-lsp/lsp-mode/pull/3684) for making it compatible with the new features provided by terraform-ls [v0.29.0](https://github.com/hashicorp/terraform-ls/releases/tag/v0.29.0).
+Also, I have been following the [releases of terraform-ls](https://github.com/hashicorp/terraform-ls/releases) and implementing the additional features like [this pull request](https://github.com/emacs-lsp/lsp-mode/pull/3684) for making it compatible with the new features provided by [terraform-ls v0.29.0](https://github.com/hashicorp/terraform-ls/releases/tag/v0.29.0).
+Although, most of the time I didn't have to make any explicit changes as it's supported out of the box by lsp-mode.

 That concludes my post on the various improvements made to the Terraform client.
 Do try out the latest version!
 Open an issue if you